 Episerver has a powerful UI that makes it very easy for editors to create and edit content in an on-page and a drag and drop way.
 However I was recently talking to a customer who are going to have a larger editor estate (> 500 people) and wanted 2 types of editors.
 The first type are editors who are trained and are familiar with Episerver.
 These editors can use the UI as normal for creating and editing content.

 The second type of editor is more interesting.
 They should only be able edit existing content, often only on a single page.
 These editors require a very cut down version of the Episerver UI with "super simple" editor functions.
 So this post describes how its possible to hide certain Episerver UI elements for certain groups of editors.

 Previously I blogged about Approvals for moving content in the Episerver page tree.
 This allowed us as developers to prevent users from moving content pages around in the tree without someone else signing the request off.

 The approach works fine, however there is one shortcoming in this approach.
 That is that the default move confirmation message is still displayed after a user moves a page in the tree:

-Episerver posts all updates for it's products to the Episerver Nuget feed.
-This feed is an invaluable resource if you are an Episerver developer and is the same feed where community submitted packages can be found too.
-Heck I even created a Episerver Nuget Feed Explorer to explore what's on the feed.
-Episerver encourages community contributions and appreciates all the effort that goes into the packages.
+Optimizely posts all updates for it's products to the Optimizely Nuget feed.
+This feed is an invaluable resource if you are an Optimizely developer and is the same feed where community submitted packages can be found too.
+Heck I even created a Optimizely Nuget Feed Explorer to explore what's on the feed.
+Optimizely encourages community contributions and appreciates all the effort that goes into the packages.
 However it's worth nothing that when uploading a package it is moderated before being released onto the feed to ensure the quality of the package.
 So there are things to bear in mind when creating a package I have summarised below.